oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_precheck.md

 ## Detecting the environment

-**Use the subsequent script must execute this command to detect the hen whether it meets the requirements**
+**Before running subsequent scripts, execute this check to confirm the host meets requirements.**

 Command: